malekelkssas/REMWaste-Task/README.md

 ### Additional Features
-- **Dark Mode**: Full dark mode support with carefully selected color palettes for both light and dark themes
+- **Dark Mode**: While implemented for demonstration purposes, the dark mode feature is overkill for this specific task.
+In a real-world scenario, theme implementation would typically be handled at the application level rather than individual pages, as it's a global concern that affects the entire user experience.
+For this task, a single theme would have been sufficient.
 - **Responsive Design**: Mobile-first approach with responsive breakpoints

 ### Image Handling